drafty46/SMT/README.md

 ## Usage

-The mod's menu, where all configuration is done, is bound to the home key by default.
+The mod's menu, where all configuration is done, is bound to the deleste key by default.

 ![alt text](image.png)